sbcgua/ajson/docsite/docs/30-basics.md

 ## General rules

 - All functional methods and types are defined in `zif_ajson` interface.
-  - Methods have aliases in the `zcl_ajson` class, however please restrain from using them directly as they may be *deprecated* in future.
 - JSON attributes are addressed by path in form `/obj1/obj2/value` of e.g. `get( '/a/b/c' )` addresses `{ "a": { "b": { "c": "this value !" } } }`.
 If an attribute contains slashes, for example in `{ "a/b/c": 10 }`, you have to replace the slashes with tabs (`\t`) to access the value e.g., `get( |/a\tb\tc| )`.
 - Array items addressed with index starting from 1: `/tab/2/val` -> `{ "tab": [ {...}, { "val": "this value !" } ] }`